jgiuffrida/dnd/stranger.md

   - Malkin is still napping but at least the worm left him alone
   - oh god, there's more of them
   - These worms can control the ground?
-  - Oh god, toilyn's in trouble, better get in there
+  - Oh god, Toilynn's in trouble, better get in there
   - I did as much as I could, better go all in
   - This might be bad.
   - Uhhhh, WTF is THAT CARD
-  - The worm is now Toilyn's friend?
+  - The worm is now Toilynn's friend?
   - I think that worm just saved my life
   - Uhh, cane just killed it, but it is pretty gross.
   - Tried to wake up malkin with a rock but he caught it